vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 />
 ```

-`VsfShippingProvider` emits `submit` event when shipping method is selected, configured and user clicks submit button.
+`VsfShippingProvider` emits the `submit` event when a shipping method is selected, configured and a user clicks submit button.

 ### Extending `VsfShippingProvider` and reacting to its events